The Bondi to Bronte Walk (Highlights and Map)

 Bondi Beach

-With a long and rich history, Bondi Beach defines Australian beach culture and is even listed on the Australian National Heritage List!
+With a rich history, Bondi Beach is at the heart of Australian beach culture and is even listed on the Australian National Heritage List.

-Also worth mentioning is that the Bondi Surf Bathers Life Saving Club is recognised as the oldest surf life-saving club in the world, having been around for more than a century.
+Another interesting fact: Bondi Surf Bathers Life Saving Club is recognised as the world’s oldest surf life-saving club, having been around for over a century.

-As part of this upgrade, a new lookout platform was installed, providing fantastic views of Bondi Beach and the ocean.
+Notts Avenue underwent an upgrade in 2020 to enhance safety and amenities for both locals and visitors.
+As part of the improvements, a new lookout platform was installed, offering spectacular views over Bondi Beach and the ocean.

 2. Bondi Icebergs